relayrides/coding-exercise/README.md

 The project should be a single page app with a single `index.html` that loads any scripts and stylesheets.
 The choice of technologies (Angular, React, LESS, etc.) are up to you, but please include a README that explains your approach and why specific technologies were used.

-When you’re done, send us a link to your repository, as well as a hosted (Heroku, Google App Engine, Amazon EC2, etc.) version.
+Send us a link to your repository, as well as a hosted (Heroku, Google App Engine, Amazon EC2, etc.) version.

 ### Server (Back-end)